z-open-data/z-omegamon-analytics-elastic-docker/docker/README.md

 If your web browser does not display a list of Kibana dashboards, or you click a dashboard and the dashboard contains no data, or you experience some other problem, see “Troubleshooting”.

+## Upgrading from an earlier version of this repository

+If you have an old Docker container based on an earlier version of this repository, and you want to upgrade to a new container, consider using the following steps (these are recommendations only; vary them depending on your needs):

+1. Stop and remove the old container.
+Example:

+    ````
+    docker rm -f z-omegamon-analytics-elastic
+    ````
+2. Remove the volume used by the old container.
+Example (depending on the volume name you used for the old container):

+    ````
+    docker volume rm elastic-data
+    ````

+    **Tip:** To remove unused volumes without referring to specific volume names, use `docker volume prune`.

+    If you do not remove the volume, and you specify the same volume name when starting a new container, then the new container will use the same volume, with data from the old container.
+Reusing that volume might cause issues with the new container, for a variety of reasons, such as differences in the Elasticsearch index data format between versions.

+3. Rebuild the Docker image from the updated repository, and then start a new container.
+For details, see "Getting started".

 ## Troubleshooting and support

 Before seeking support for this image, please ensure that you can successfully run the Docker “hello world” example described in the Docker documentation.
 Please do not use the support contact details provided here for general Docker issues.